Dr Emma Powell – she/they

 I have a PhD in Sustainable Design (2009) that investigated the use of rejectamenta (“things thrown away” – Webster’s 1828 Dictionary) by selected contemporary artists and designers.
 The intent of the PhD research was to challenge preconceptions about the use of waste materials.
 It shows that items that initially hold negative value can be transformed, through the creative process, to objects that have a positive aesthetic value.
 I love using rejectamenta as an inspiration for my own visual work.

 I am the co-founder and co-curator of we love your books.
 This is a collaborative venture which curated fourteen experimental book exhibitions from 2005–2018.
 In these themed exhibitions we showcased inventive book structures, created by book artists and students, from around the World.
 Information about the exhibitions can be found here.

-When I am not working for OCA I can be found at my printmaking studio, at the allotment or on the back of a tandem cycling around Leicestershire, East Riding of Yorkshire, Northumberland or the Scottish Borders.
+When I am not working for OCA I can be found on the beach, in my printmaking studio, in the greenhouse or on the back of a tandem cycling around Yorkshire.

 You can also follow me on Instagram:@dremmapowell